jmjf/to4ft/README.md

 - [ ] exclude parameter keywords AJV doesn't recognize and invalid headers
 - [ ] ensure `requestBodies` generate for one content type with the same priority as `responses`
 - [ ] why does redocly lint complain about my `headers`
+- [ ] ensure no empty parameter options objects in output

 ### `oas2ro`